Barcelona and Atletico Madrid in talks over Griezmann return to Rojiblancos

 As Tuesday's transfer deadline grows closer, Barca and Atletico are locked in talks over a complex potential deal for Griezmann.

-The Liga champions are studying their finances to see if they can afford a deal for Greizmann, who starred for the club for five seasons before moving to Barca in 2019.

-Currently no Atletico player is included in the talks as a potential makeweight, as Atletico eye a loan move that would include a mandatory purchase option.
+Currently, no Atletico player is included in the talks as a potential makeweight, as the Madrid outfit eye a loan move that would include a mandatory purchase option.

 Saul future in limbo